 If you're injured at work, you must report your injuries to your employer within 30 days.
 However, it's usually best to report your injuries right away.
 Insurance companies are less skeptical of claims that are reported immediately.
 And, the sooner your report your injury, the sooner your workers' comp benefits can begin.

 Once you give notice, your employer should complete a form called a "First Report of Injury" and provide it to its insurer.
 The insurer will then submit the form to the Louisiana Workforce Commission.
 You should also receive a copy of the form.

 In an emergency, you can choose which doctor or hospital to seek treatment from.
 For non-emergency care, you can also choose doctors in any medical specialties required to treat your injuries.
 However, if you want to switch from one doctor to another in the same specialty, you will likely need to get the employer's approval first.
 And, if any treatment costs more than $750, the doctor must get approval from the insurer before moving forward with the treatment.

 All reasonable and necessary medical treatment related to your work injury will be covered through workers' comp, including the cost of doctors' visits, hospital bills, prescriptions, and prosthetic devices.
 You'll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive temporary disability payments and a permanent disability award.

 You will be eligible to receive compensation for wage loss during the time you are temporarily disabled and unable to work.
-Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum of $657 per week (as of September 1, 2016).
+Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum of $743 per week (through August 31, 2022).